 You will visit the spectacular sights of the Great Ocean Road including Loch Ard Gorge & the 12 Apostles before heading to The Otway Forest.
 Here you will enjoy lunch before embarking on a fantastic Treetop Zip Line Adventure where you will fly between 8 Treetop Cloud Stations, 6 zip lines & cross two suspensions bridges.

 Having searched the forest floor for fairies and little black snails, it is time to go up.
 A collection of towers, sky walks and suspension bridges take you as much as 45 metres above the ground.
 Putting the forest aside for a moment, the geometry and engineering of the walk is itself a thing of beauty.

 The spiral staircase, tall observation tower and multi-pronged paths of the walkway blend in sympathetically with the natural form of the forest.
 The integration of the walkway with the environment greatly adds to the experience of ascending into the forest canopy.

 The walkways and towers provide a unique perspective of the forest.
 It is not hard to be impressed by the range and complexity of the plant life.
 Seeing the forest from top to bottom gives you a great appreciation for the size of the trees, the form and variety of the foliage and the diversity of the bird life.

 Whether you zoom through the forest on the Otway fly or choose the spectacular walk through the treetops, they are both fantastic experiences.
 Especially if you are doing the Fly, give yourself a minimum of half a day for your visit.
 There is a nice cafeteria and playground.
-Take your time and enjoy all the sights, sounds and smells the rainforest has to offer.
+If you are taking a roadtrip along the Great Ocean Road take your time and enjoy all the sights, sounds and smells the rainforest has to offer.

 Zip through the leafy treetops of the magnificent Otway Ranges from one ‘Cloud Station’ to another, suspended up to 30 metres above the forest floor